Most interesting landmarks of Arizona

 - Large Binocular Telescope – Graham County.
 One of most sophisticated optical telescopes in the world, with two 8.4 m large mirrors.
 Built in 1996 – 2004.

-Described wonders of Arizona
+Described landmarks of Arizona

 Some of the world’s most impressive sights are located in Arizona.
 This American state has such landmarks of world fame as Grand Canyon and Monument Valley.
 Highlights of Arizona are: